oasc/oasc-mims/interaction/oasc-mim7-places.md

 ## Capabilities

-Geospatial information contains comprehensive bi-dimensional, tri-dimensional and (when time is also involved) four-dimensional representationof  real-world entities defined in a structured way.
+Geospatial information contains comprehensive bi-dimensional, tri-dimensional and (when time is also involved) four-dimensional representation of real-world entities defined in a structured way.
 Different datasets can easily be combined based on location.
 In addition, powerful spatial analyses and sophisticated visualisation can be performed that provide important insights to different stakeholders in the city.
 It is therefore essential to include the geospatial data dimension into smart city information systems.

 The discovery, querying, retrieval, visualisation, and editing of geospatial information based on location and temporal criteria can be achieved through open standard formats, protocols and preferably through the use of standardised API interfaces.
 Integrating context information with geospatial information can be enabled by the context management API and geospatial management API through common data information models defined in the [MIM2 Data models](../architecture-and-data-models/oasc-mim-2-data-models.md).